There are many Americans that left high school prior to graduation and they often are faced with several closed doors.

 - When you do, attend the school’s orientation session and learn all about how to earn your GED.

-- Now, submit your application and take a placement test to show your academic level and college readiness.
+- Now, submit your college application and take a placement test to show your academic level and college readiness.

 - A school advisor will work with you on a study plan that fits your level and requirements.